FAQ

 Questionnaires that go out to teachers/contributor?

-Questionnaires that go out to teachers/contributors are applicable to educational testing only.
+Questionnaires that go out to teachers/contributors are applicable to Insights on Learning Dynamics testing only.
 Questionnaires are limited to two contributors and it is the responsibility of the client/guardian to follow up and ensure the completion of the questionaries.
 Please note, questionnaires must be completed prior to your testing date.

 Does Vital Minds accept insurance?